justinmpeterson/mlb-lifetime/README.md

 ## Periodic Stat Updates

 1. Run `scripts/grab_html_output.sh` in the Docker image you created in the previous section.
-Something like this:
+That script will generate static HTML files using the latest data, then send them to the web server.
+The call will look something like this:

 ```shell
 $ docker run -it --rm -e MSF_API_KEY -e MSF_PASSWORD \